benjaminW78/sql-select-generator/readme.md

 console.log(sqlString);
 // SELECT id, name AS n FROM test AS t ORDER BY name DESC;
 ```

+### Stupidity

+This tool doesn't prevent misusage and stupidity.
+So if your request contains, for example, a call to `join` method but no one to `from` method, your request will probably not work.
+No warning or error will be provided from this tool for the moment.

+Another example, if you ask your request to select a column name and this one is not present in the from/join called tables, there will be no warnings or error.

+Remember this tool is an helper to build your SQL queries string. **Not a magic tool.**

 ### Construct
 Requiring the module will provide a function you can call to get a fresh new instance of sql generator object.